About

 While Crown Law is the Government’s own legal unit, departments and agencies are not obliged to use our services for certain categories of law.
 Law firms in the private sector can also provide services to Queensland Government, which means Crown Law competes for this business.
 What legal services can and cannot be offered by the private sector is determined by the Cabinet document titled Principles and Categories of Tied Legal Work.

 From time to time Crown Law engages private barristers to undertake legal work.
-When engaging barristers, Crown Law follows in the Engaging barristers to undertake legal work for government departments policy, which is implemented by the Legal Services Coordination Unit (LSCU) within the Department of Justice and Attorney-General.
-See the whole-of-government policy for engaging barristers page on the DJAG website.
+When engaging barristers, Crown Law follows in the Engaging barristers to undertake legal work for government departments policy, which is implemented by the Legal Services Coordination Unit (LSCU) within the Department of Justice.
+See the whole-of-government policy for engaging barristers page on the DoJ website.

 For whom may the Crown Solicitor/Crown Law act?